Schnapse/json-to-requestparams/README.md

 ## Introduction

-In one of my project, in which I'm using Loopj library (http://loopj.com/android-async-http/), I had to send a complex JSON Object to a web-service over POST HTTP request.
+In one of my project, in which I'm using [Loopj library](http://loopj.com/android-async-http/), I had to send a complex JSON Object to a web-service over POST HTTP request.

 I tried to send data thanks to `StringEntity` with a application/json content type.
 Unfortunately, data was only accessible through `php://input` and not directly in `$_POST`.
 It's the reason why, I analyzed how jQuery library send JSON object then we can read in posted data.
 Simply, convert JSON object to pairs of key/value in order to POST them "normally".